js2coffee/js2coffee/Readme.md

 Some differences from legacy js2coffee are to be intended:

- - Arrays will not be multiline by default
+ - Postfix `if` statements will not be supported by default
  - ...

 [js2coffee/js2coffee]: https://github.com/js2coffee/js2coffee